 A quarter of winter slip-and-fall injuries reported to SFM occur in parking lots.
 These injuries are often severe and affect all kinds of businesses.

 Encourage your employees to use the “Step down, not out” method to avoid falls while getting out of their vehicles and stepping off curbs.
-Remembering to step down with both feet when getting out of a vehicle or stepping closely to the curb forces you to stand up or step flat footed, eliminating the chances of slipping.
+Step down with both feet when getting out of a vehicle and step flat footed from a curb to reduce your chance of slipping.

 Watch the video for a demonstration of this simple but effective method for avoiding winter falls.